bartgrantham/bg80d/README.md

 Also, it has some features that I've found helpful in my documenting old Z80 code.
 Code and data tend to be intertwined pretty badly in at least the Pac-Man ROM so I included the capability to specify ranges to decode/not decode, mixing in a file of annotations, and some other tricks.

+Finally I include, _as far as I know_, all the undocumented opcodes.
+7 tables of prefixes * 256 = 1792 opcodes.

 ### How do I use it?

 `cat some_z80_rom.bin | ./bg80d.py`